Free AI Visibility + Awareness score

 What to do if you fail two or more of these

-The fix isn’t dramatic.
-It’s a few weeks of basic foundational work: claim and complete every relevant directory, add schema to your site, coach your next 20 clients to write specific reviews, post answers to common client questions on Reddit and Quora in your industry, and clean up any name/address/phone inconsistencies.
-None of it is glamorous, but every piece compounds.
+The fix is straightforward.
+A few weeks of basic groundwork: claim every relevant directory, add schema to your site, coach your next 20 clients to write specific reviews, post answers to common client questions on Reddit and Quora, and clean up any name/address/phone inconsistencies.
+None of it is exciting.
+All of it adds up.

-The fastest way to know exactly where you stand is to run a free audit and see your Visibility and Awareness scores side by side, with the gaps spelled out.
-Most independent practices we audit are surprised by the result — usually because they assumed their Google ranking was a proxy for AI visibility.
-It isn’t, and the sooner you can see the actual picture, the sooner you can start closing the gap.
+The fastest way to know where you stand is a free audit.
+You’ll see your Visibility and Awareness scores side by side, with the gaps spelled out.
+Most independent practices we audit are surprised.
+They assumed their Google ranking was a proxy for AI visibility.
+It isn’t.
+The sooner you see the real picture, the sooner you can start closing the gap.

 Is your brand visible to AI?